CTXz/stm32f1-picopwner/README.md

 - Condition 2: The device is booted into System Memory Mode (`BOOT0` pin is set high, `BOOT1` pin is set low), aka.
 "Bootloader Mode"
 - Condition 3: The device boots from SRAM (`BOOT0` and `BOOT1` pins are set high), starting execution at address `0x20000000`

-It is important to know, that **the read-out protection lock caused by condition 1 will persist even after the debug probe is disconnected and even after a device reset has occured!** In other words, it persists until the next power cycle after the probe has been disconnected.
+It is important to know, that **the read-out protection lock caused by condition 1 will persist even after the debug probe is disconnected and even after a device reset has occurred!** In other words, it persists until the next power cycle after the probe has been disconnected.
 The read-out protection lock caused by condition 2 and 3 will only persist until the next device reset.

-As we'll see later, the attack uses a glitching exploit to ridden the lock of conidition 1 and then uses a 2-stage firmware exploit to get rid of the locks caused by condition 2 and 3.
+As we'll see later, the attack uses a glitching exploit to ridden the lock of condition 1 and then uses a 2-stage firmware exploit to get rid of the locks caused by condition 2 and 3.

 ### The Flash Patch and Breakpoint Unit (FPB)